Pless conference

 The Pless conference was a conference held at the castle of Prince Pless located in the Duchy of Pless on January 8, 1917.
 The conference involved the German army and navy arguing which division should take command of German activity in World War I. The German navy under Admiral Holtzendorff desired unrestricted submarine warfare to shut down the North Atlantic trade supplying Britain with food and munitions.
 The navy felt that it could starve Britain within six months to a year, before American troops could arrive on the Western Front and change the war.
 A memo was drafted by Admiral Holtzendorff in December 1916 before the Pless Conference, that argued for unrestricted submarine warfare.
-Pressure mounted on Kaiser Wilhem II to agree with the memo, which he had previously disagreed with due to his commitment to a policy of moderation.
+Pressure mounted on Kaiser Wilhelm II to agree with the memo, which he had previously disagreed with due to his commitment to a policy of moderation.

 The Kaiser relented following the Allied rejection of the German offer for peace in Dec 1916 and agreed with the memo.
 The Kaiser announced invitations to both the army and navy for the conference to announce his decision.
 Chancellor Theobald von Bethmann Hollweg resigned due to his displeasure with the use of unrestricted sub warfare.
 Unconditional submarine warfare was then set to begin Jan.
 31 attacking all ships within the British coastal zone and Atlantic.